mparno/fenics-web/source/support/index.rst

 `DOLFIN mailing list <mailto:dolfin@lists.launchpad.net>`_ is the place for discussions regarding the FEniCS user interface DOLFIN.

-`Launchpad pages <launchpad_pages.html>`_ contains a collection of links to the mailing lists for all FEniCS components.
+:ref:`launchpad_pages` contains a collection of links to the mailing lists for all FEniCS components.

 Contributing
 ============